 Vestibule: 6.8 square feet

-The Kunai 2P is designed like most three-season backpacking tents with two poles that cross over the top of the tent and a brow extension to increase headroom and add some stability to the tent.
+The Kunai 2P is designed like most three-season backpacking tents with two poles that cross over the top of the tent and a brow extension to increase the headroom and add stability.
 What sets the Kunai apart from your typical three-season tent is its tapered profile that sheds snow and holds up well in the wind.
 The tent also uses direct guy-out points that pass through the rain fly and attach directly to the pole to keep the tent securely anchored to the ground.

-At just under 5 pounds, the Kunai is significantly lighter than most winter and mountaineering tents.
-It is ruggedly built with a 30D nylon ripstop floor, a 15D nylon fly and a 20D canopy.
+At just under 5 pounds, the Kunai is significantly lighter than most winter and mountaineering tents, and is built with a 30D nylon ripstop floor, a 15D nylon fly and a 20D canopy.
+These lightweight fabrics trim the weight of the tent, but it also make the tent more fragile.
 Zippered mesh windows at the bottom of the tent and strut vents in the fly help to regulate the temperature in the tent and prevent condensation.

 Our one gripe with the Kunai is the size.
 It’s one of the smaller tents on our list.
 The vestibule doesn’t have extra room for gear, and you may have to snuggle up to your partner to avoid touching the walls of the tent.
 When it is cold outside, though, you may appreciate the body heat from sleeping in such close quarters.